Some crisis comes slowly, others overnight.

-When you get fired, or your business hits a rough patch then you need at least 6 months income to deal with the situation.
-The time it takes to find another job or turn around your business depends on the state of the economy.
+When you get fired, or your business hits a rough patch, then you need at least 6 months’ income to deal with the situation.
+The time to find another job or turn around your business depends on the state of the economy.
 When the economy turns down, it’s harder to fix your situation.
-And of course, it’s more likely to have financial problems in an economic downturn.
+And it’s more likely to have financial problems in an economic downturn.

 According to FRED data, the average time people are unemployed in the United States is 25 weeks.